Nokia to allow employees to work remotely for three days a week

 Offices in Dallas, Singapore and Budapest have already been reconfigured, with further sites expected to be completed by the end of the year as Nokia follows companies worldwide in opting for more hybrid working in the wake of the pandemic.

-Carmaker Renault (RENA.PA) and Stellantis (STLA.MI), the maker of Peugeot and Citroen cars, has made agreements with workers to allow employees to work from home for up to three days a week. read more
+Carmaker Renault and Stellantis, the maker of Peugeot and Citroen cars, has made agreements with workers to allow employees to work from home for up to three days a week.

+Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm; Editing by Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.